Kevin Gallacher: International career

-Gallacher won 53 caps for Scotland, and was in the squads for the Euro 92, Euro 96, and 1998 FIFA World Cup tournaments.
+Gallacher won 53 caps for Scotland and was in the squads for the Euro 92, Euro 96, and 1998 FIFA World Cup tournaments.
 He scored nine goals for his country, six of them in 1998 World Cup qualification, a significant contribution to the successful campaign which included perhaps his most famous international goals, a double against Austria at Celtic Park in 1997.

 Media career

 Gallacher has worked as a co-commentator and studio analyst for BBC Radio Lancashire, BBC Radio 5 Live, Sky Sports, Setanta Sports, BBC Scotland and Channel 5.
-In addition to this he is also a columnist in the Lancashire Telegraph.
-In 2006 he published a book, Tartan Turmoil: The Fall & Rise of Scottish Football, a semi-autobiographical look at the problems faced by Scottish football.
+In addition to this, he is also a columnist in the Lancashire Telegraph.
+In 2006, he published a book, Tartan Turmoil: The Fall & Rise of Scottish Football, a semi-autobiographical look at the problems faced by Scottish football.
 In 2010, he started working for ITV, commentating on FA Cup games.

 Personal life

-He is the grandson of the late Celtic forward Patsy Gallacher, who died before he was born.
-His uncles Willie and Tommy and cousin Brian were also footballers.
+Gallacher is the grandson of the late Celtic forward Patsy Gallacher, who died before Kevin was born.
+His uncles Willie and Tommy were also footballers as is his niece Amy.
 The Gallachers are also related to another footballing branch of the family, John Divers and his son of the same name who both played for Celtic.

-He married Aileen Binnie in 1987.